aaronalonsotorrens/PhD-pathways/README.md

 Font

-- I used xxxx as the main font, as it's a user friendly font.
+- I used "Lato" as the main font, as it's a user friendly font.
 The xxx font is easy to read even on the smallest devices and provides a positive user experience.

 **Images**

 Images downloaded for this project are from:

+- Shopify
+- Unsplash
--
+- Google images

-More information in credits section.

 ### The Skeleton Plane